-Breaking news: a baby born with teeth is not an impossibility—uncommon, but not an impossibility.
+A baby born with teeth is not impossible—uncommon, but not impossible.

 These teeth are called natal teeth, different from neonatal teeth which arrive in the first month of your baby’s life (and that arrive months before teething is expected).

 So why does early teething happen—and what should you do if your baby arrives with a pearly white or two intact?

 - What are natal teeth?

 - What does it mean when babies are born with teeth?